-- As noted above, the Council must include an explanation in writing -- as part of the F&W Program -- for any decisions not to adopt a recommendation. - We tend to write a response for each recommendation, not just for those officially rejected, for a number of reasons.
-And at the same time the Council adopts a statement of "basis and purpose" for the decision, which includes written responses to comments on the draft amendments, consistent with the federal APA. - We could do all of this as part of the final decision on the F&W Program amendment language, but it is more usual and practical to do it after the Council makes its final decisions, usually a month or two after.
-The program amendment process is not officially concluded under the Power Act until the Council adopts these written findings.

-• Once the F&W Program and the findings are adopted, the process is over and the Council publishes notice in the Federal Register.
+- (A) inconsistent with paragraph (5) of this subsection; - (B) inconsistent with paragraph (6) of this subsection; or - (C) less effective than the adopted recommendations for the protection, mitigation, and enhancement of fish and wildlife - We tend to write a response for each recommendation, not just for those officially rejected, for a number of reasons.
+At the same time the Council adopts a statement of "basis and purpose" for the decision, including written responses to comments on the draft amendments, consistent with the federal APA. - We could do all of this as part of the final decision on the F&W Program amendment language, but it is more usual and practical to do it after the Council makes its final decisions, usually a couple months later.
+The program amendment process is not officially concluded under the Power Act until the Council adopts these written findings. - Once the F&W Program and the findings are adopted, the process is over and the Council publishes notice in the Federal Register.
 This begins a 60-day clock for filing petitions for judicial review with the Ninth Circuit.
 Section 9(e)(5).